On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Introduction

+It is noteworthy that significant process has been achieved in the past 15 years in RMI theories (see \citet{zhou2021rayleigh,thornber2010influence,hahn2011richtmyer,thornber2011growth} and references therein), which is beneficial for understanding SBI mixing mechanism. \citet{vorobieff1998power} found that mixing transition happens in shock-gas curtain interaction when a dimensionless time $u_1't/\lambda\approx6.6$ is achieved ($u_1'$ is the post-shock gas speed and $\lambda$ is perturbation wavelength of gas curtain).
+Following \citet{vorobieff1998power}, \citet{niederhaus2008computational} investigated typical SBI cases under dimensionless time $u_1't/R$, which scales the mixing process under different shock Mach numbers in one gas pair.
+Recently, based on impulsive model from \citet{richtmyer1960taylor}, \citet{oggian2015computing} found that self-similar growth is obtained at ${At}^+\Delta ut/\lambda_{\min}\approx250$ in multi-mode RMI (${At}^+$ is post-shock Atwood number, $\Delta u$ is velocity impulse imparted by shock and $\lambda_{\min}$ is minimal wavelength of perturbed interface), in accordance to the simulations from~\citet{lombardini2012transition}.

 Table \ref{tab: comp-1} summarizes the mixing behaviour of different cases from the literature investigating the shock accelerated flows.
 It can be found that the definition of mixing time that is widely accepted and well-predictable is absent in shock accelerated variable-density mixing.
-Dimensionless timescale, without the consideration of diffusivity, is only applied to remark the process of flow structures, which lacks the fundamental expression of mixing behaviour.
-The mixing time raised by \citet{marble1985growth} and \citet{meunier2003vortices}, who only considered the passive scalar mixing characteristic, can hardly predict the mixing time of the concentration decay in the variable density SBI, as analysed in the present paper.
+Dimensionless times, related to post-shock velocity, are able to scale the temporal mixing width or bubble morphology evolution, while they lack the inherent expression of mixing behaviour, i.e. diffusivity $\mathscr{D}$.
+The mixing time proposed by \citet{marble1985growth} and \citet{meunier2003vortices}, who considered the passive scalar mixing characteristic, can hardly predict the mixing time of the concentration decay in the variable density SBI, as analysed in the present paper.
 Although the time scaling dependence on Mach number proposed by \citet{marble1990shock} is beneficial in preliminary mixing enhancement design, its theoretical basis is still the passive scalar mixing, which omits the variable density contribution on the mixing enhancement.
 We will show that coupling mechanism from the variable density characteristic and the shock compression \citep{giordano2006richtmyer} can offer a well-posed mixing time prediction for SBI.